-Was relevant and adequate information readily available to detect an approaching extreme event? (water level assessments, salinity and pollution monitoring for example).
+Was relevant and adequate information readily available to detect an approaching extreme event?
+Examples include water level assessments, salinity and pollution monitoring.

-Was a CWTAG and a CWAP formed when required?
+Was a Critical Water Technical Advisory Group (CWTAG) and a Critical Water Advisory Panel (CWAP) formed when required?

-Was adequate and timely information available to inform the CWTAG and CWAP advice?
+Was adequate and timely information available to inform CWTAG and CWAP advice?

-Was CWTAG and CWAP advice provided in a timely, transparent manner?
+Was CWTAG/CWAP advice provided in a timely, transparent manner?